-In folklore a Chief of the MacLeods married a fairy and they lived together on Skye.
-She was only permitted to be together with him for a year after which she had to return to her people. - the bridge marks where she departed.
+In folklore a Chief of the MacLeods married a fairy and they lived together on Skye and had a child.
+She was only permitted to live together with him for a year and a day after which she had to return to her people.
+The Fairy Bridge marks where she departed.
 She left their son wrapped in a silken shawl which, as the Fairy Flag, could be used three times to save or protect the clan.

 It has also been a renowned meeting place over the decades in the 19th century during the period of the disruption in the churches and Land Reform in the crofting community.

-Thanks to Pat Myhill for the picture.
+(Thanks to Pat Myhill for the picture.)